KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/07/16

+- Fixes an issue where the completion progress of the Exploratory Excursion "Sweet Dreams and the Golden Goblet" was abnormal under certain circumstances in the Trailblaze Continuance "Penacony — Fate/Return of Starry Sea."

+- Fixes an issue where the notification page for the collaboration event "Sweet Dreams and the Holy Grail" could not be closed properly under certain circumstances.

 ■2025/07/11

 - Fixes the portal disappearance issue of the Fate/stay night collaboration event.
 Trailblazers who encountered this problem can resolve it by resetting the game.